ramistry/cse15l-lab-reports/Lab_report_1.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 6) Type in 'yes'.
 7) After this you'll be asked to type in the password that you created.
+8) So what has happened?
+You are now connected to a computer situated in the basement of the CSE building.
+9) This Computer is your 'server'.

 ## Writing comands in VS code